-When you become quality conscious, you might look at improving existing quality standards at various stages of garment manufacturing process.
-Producing a good quality product is a result of combined efforts of management, employees and workers by developing system, implementing good practices in shop floor and setting up standards.
+When you become quality conscious, you might look at improving existing quality standards at various stages of the garment manufacturing process.
+Producing a good quality product is a result of combined efforts of management, employees and workers by developing a system, implementing good practices in the shop floor and setting up standards.

 Following 17 tips will help you to improve garment quality at production.

-- Communicate the importance of quality production to your employees and shop floor workers, and explain quality expectations by the management.
+- Communicate the importance of the quality production to your employees and shop floor workers, and explain quality expectations by the management.

 - Maintain a clean and dry workplace, including storage rooms and shipping areas.